marukun712/aikyo/docs/src/content/docs/api/companion-agent-en.md

 ---
 title: Companion Agent
-description: API reference for the CompanionAgent class
+description: API Reference for the CompanionAgent class
 ---
 The `CompanionAgent` class manages the core logic for an AI companion.
 It integrates the agent, memory, workflow, and duplicate detection to handle message processing and state generation.

-## Import Statement
+## Imports

 ```typescript
 import { CompanionAgent } from "@aikyo/server";